viplix3/lidar-gound-plane-filtering/README.md

 [2]: assets/raw_pcd_rviz_mount_noise.png

-These points likely exist because of how the LiDAR sensor has been mounted on the host and do not provide any useful information.
+These points most likely exist because of how the LiDAR sensor has been mounted on the host and do not provide any useful information.
 Therefore, these points can be removed using a distance threshold without any major loss of information.

-***The filtering algorithm was developed on the basis of the above analysis.***
+***The noise filtering algorithm was developed on the basis of the above analysis.***

 ### Outlier Filtering